TomONeill/tmx-merge/README.md

 ## When to use

-If you have duplicate tilesets, used tiles from either tileset and now want to merge the tilesets into 1 tileset.
+If you have duplicate tilesets, used tiles from either tileset and now want to merge the tilesets into 1 tileset, keeping the used tiles from both tilesets.

 ## How was the duplicate tileset created?